Pamantasan ng Lungsod ng Valenzuela

-Pamantasan ng Lungsod ng Valenzuela (University of the City of Valenzuela), also referred to by its acronym PLV is a local government unit-owned public university located in Valenzuela City, Metro Manila, Philippines.
-PLV is a member of the Association of Local Colleges and Universities.
+The Pamantasan ng Lungsod ng Valenzuela (English: University of the City of Valenzuela), commonly referred to by its acronym PLV, is a local government-funded public university located in Valenzuela City, Metro Manila, Philippines.
+Established in 2002, the university provides affordable, accessible, and quality higher education to eligible residents of Valenzuela.
+PLV offers a variety of undergraduate and graduate degree programs across multiple disciplines, including engineering, sciences, education, business, and public administration.